Skip to content

 print(f"Train: {X_train.shape}, Test: {X_test.shape}")

-3.2 Train Two Models
+3.2 Train two models

 from sklearn.linear_model import LogisticRegression